suhasAkamai/cli-accessrevocation/README.md

 ```

-#### Revoking the Token - Adding the token to blocklist
+#### Revoking the Token - Adding the token to revocation list
-This command provides details on how to add the token to the blocklist
+This command provides details on how to add the token to the revocation list
 ```

-$ akamai accessrevocation revoke-token 44 identifier.json
+$ akamai accessrevocation revoke-token 445 identifier.json

 [{"id": "sdasd345466dg", "durationSeconds": 18000}, {"id": "utrfhasdf8990", "durationSeconds": 3600}]
 {